-- If you can, sit and eat with children.
-Showing children that we enjoy eating a variety of food and feel good about eating can be more powerful than anything we say. - If you can't sit with children to eat, role model in other ways.
-Try: - actively sharing your positive food experiences.
+- If you can, sit and eat with students.
+Showing children that you enjoy eating a variety of food and feel good about your eating can be more powerful than anything you say. - If you can't sit with students to eat, role model in other ways.
+Try: - Actively sharing your positive food experiences.
 For example, you might like to talk about a tasty meal you cooked on the weekend or about visiting the farmers market to buy vegetables.
-This normalises enjoying a range of foods in different ways. - o drinking water throughout the day.
+This normalises enjoying a range of foods in different ways. - Participating in the fruit and vegetable break. - Drinking water in class and at mealtimes.
 This will reinforce that water is the drink of choice.